-When you configure Wing FTP Server to send log data to USM Appliance, you can use the Wing FTP Server plugin to translate raw log data into normalized events for analysis.
+When you configure your Wing FTP Server to send log data to USM Appliance, you can use the Wing FTP Server plugin to translate raw log data into normalized events for analysis.
 The table below provides some basic information for the plugin.

 |Vendor||Wing FTP Software|